Last Updated on March 7, 2022

-Please note that documents signed electronically and uploaded via the MBR’s online system are accepted.
+Kindly note that electronically signed documents uploaded via the MBR’s online system are accepted.
 It is the obligation, and sole responsibility, of the person submitting the document to ensure that the document is signed in accordance with the above specifications and that all verifications were made.

-In the eventuality that electronically signed documents are not submitted to the MBR’s online portal, the company, or its representative, is required to deliver to the Registrar the electronically signed document/s in paper format, accompanied by:
+In the eventuality that electronically signed documents are not submitted via the MBR’s online portal, the company, or its representative, is required to submit the same electronically signed documents to the Registrar by sending all the documentation on firstname.lastname@example.org accompanied by the following:

 The Registrar reserves the right to verify the validity of electronic signatures to ensure compliance with eIDAS requirements.
-If the electronic signature is not a qualified one and is found not to be in accordance with the above criteria, an officer from the MBR will send the documents back to the registered office of the company.
-In this eventuality, the document will not be considered as being validly submitted to the Registrar and penalties will be incurred.
+If the electronic signature is not a qualified one and is found not to follow the above criteria, an officer from the MBR will revert the documents via email to the sender’s address.
+In this case, the respective documentation is deemed to be ‘not submitted’ to the Registrar, resulting in the corresponding imposition of statutory penalties.

 Mr Joseph Farrugia